bmish/check-dependency-version-consistency/README.md

 [![npm version][npm-image]][npm-url]
 [![CI][ci-image]][ci-url]

-This CLI tool enforces the following aspects of consistency across a monorepo / yarn workspace:
+This CLI tool enforces the following aspects of consistency across a monorepo with npm or Yarn workspaces:

 1. Dependencies are on consistent versions.
 For example, every package in a workspace that has a dependency on `eslint` should specify the same version for it.
 2. Dependencies on local packages use the local packages directly instead of older versions of them.
 For example, if one package `package1` in a workspace depends on another package `package2` in the workspace, `package1` should request the current version of `package2`.